stefaniabruma/TaxiApplication/README.md

-This is a Java GUI application that replicates a taxi service for clients and drivers.
+This is a Java GUI _relational database_ application that replicates a taxi service for clients and drivers.